 How to Fix It:

-1. Turn Off the Printer: Unplug it from the power source.
+- Turn Off Printer: Unplug it to ensure safety.

-2. Remove Stuck Paper: Open the printer and gently pull out any jammed paper.
+- Remove Stuck Paper: Gently pull out any jammed paper inside the printer.

-3. Clean the Printer: Remove dust and debris inside the printer.
+- Clean the Printer: Remove any dust or debris.

-4. Use the Right Paper: Make sure the paper is not wrinkled and matches the printer’s recommended paper type.
+- Use Correct Paper: Ensure the paper is not wrinkled and matches the printer’s specifications.

 3. Printer Printing Blank Pages